scalation/scalation_py/Normalizations/PatchTST/README.md

 This repository contains the implementation and experiments for the paper:
 **“Normalization in Transformers”**

 We study the effect of different normalization and preprocessing strategies on Transformer-based time series forecasting models.
+Our contributions include:
-In addition to existing methods, we propose **CoIN**, an instance normalization technique designed to improve Transformer performance on time series data.
+- **CoIN**: an instance normalization technique for time series, implemented in [`layers/CoIN.py`](layers/CoIN.py).

----
+- **Multivariate Box–Cox**: an extension of the classic Box–Cox transformation to the multivariate setting, used as a preprocessing option.

-## 📂 Repository Structure
+## Repository Structure

 - **`PatchTST/`**
   Codebase from the PatchTST paper, adapted for our experiments.